 Save yourself the headache.
 Book a free session with a Pasadena probate lawyer today.

 Why You Want to Avoid Probate

 - Probate is very expensive.

 Money that would be going to the beneficiaries is being spent out of the probate estate on costs, attorney’s fees and personal representative fees.

 Probate proceedings can take anywhere from 12 months to 24 months to complete.
 This could be for an uncontested probate (no one is fighting or challenging it).
 Some probate cases where the family is in disagreement can drag on that could take 5 to 7 years (which means a lot of money on attorney’s fees).
 Additionally, while the estate is going through probate, the probate estate (money) is not available to the family until it is completed.

 Once the petition is filed with the court, anyone can go to the courthouse, pull the records and find out what was owned, who money is owed to (creditors) and who the beneficiaries are.
 This could open the beneficiaries up to predators.

-Read our blog for more information on how to avoid probate in California.
+Read our blog for more information on avoiding probate in California.